 The second highest computed grand mean of 2.99 for Teacher Support (Table 4) and Involvement (Table 5) indicates a high level of perceived support from science teachers, suggesting that students generally experience their teachers as approachable, encouraging, and actively engaged in their learning.
 This finding aligns with recent studies highlighting that teacher support fosters students’ motivation, engagement, and persistence in science learning.
 Consistent with this, Tao et al. (2022) found that perceived teacher support significantly enhances emotional engagement, Pan and Yao (2023) reported that supportive teacher–student relationships promote academic satisfaction and participation, and Mohamad (2024) emphasized that positive learning environments increase students’ interest and involvement in science activities

-Table 4: Teacher Support
+Table 4.
+Teacher Support